'Chilling effect': Arts organizations react to end of DEI initiatives from fed agency

 In a move that has shaken arts organizations, the National Endowment for the Arts (NEA) said on its website that it is eliminating a funding program that supports diversity, equity and inclusion and underserved communities.
 Instead, the federal agency will prioritize programs that celebrate the 250th anniversary of the United States.

-The NEA is cutting the grant program Challenge America which primarily supported small organizations that reached "historically underserved communities that have limited access to the arts relative to geography, ethnicity, economics, and/or disability."
+The NEA is cutting the grant program Challenge America for fiscal year 2026.
+The program primarily supports small organizations that reached "historically underserved communities that have limited access to the arts relative to geography, ethnicity, economics, and/or disability."

-The NEA is encouraging arts groups to instead apply for Grants for Arts Projects (GAP), which support projects that "celebrate the nation's rich artistic heritage and creativity by honoring the semiquincentennial of the United States of America (America250)."
+The NEA is encouraging arts groups to apply for Grants for Arts Projects (GAP), which is particularly encouraging projects that "celebrate the nation's rich artistic heritage and creativity by honoring the semiquincentennial of the United States of America (America250)."

+Those are not the only projects that the NEA will fund through GAP, however; a spokesperson told NPR that "Under the Grants for Arts Projects, the NEA will continue to support excellent arts projects of all kinds, including those serving rural, urban, suburban, and tribal communities of all sizes, and those that engage with individuals whose opportunities to experience and participate in the arts are limited."

 Another change: The NEA says applicants for all grants must follow "all applicable executive orders" from the White House.
-The guidelines state that applicants "will not operate any programs promoting" DEI or use federal funds "to promote gender ideology."
+The guidelines state that applicants "will not operate any programs promoting 'diversity, equity, and inclusion' (DEI) that violate any applicable Federal anti-discrimination laws or use federal funds "to promote gender ideology."

 A press representative for the NEA told NPR that Acting Chair Mary Anne Carter was unavailable to comment.